vatsaakhil/AIAcademy/README.md

 # AIAcademy
 AI Academy course repo
-\nRepo contains all files and documents for AI Academy
+It contains all files and documents for AI Academy